 - For security reaons, there is the option to deactivate the Smart view access via the USB interface; this can be done with the setting parameter [Device Para / Security / Communication] "Smart view via USB".
-The factory default, however, is that this access type is permitted. - In the same way, there is also the option to deactivate the Smart view access via Ethernet; this can be done with the setting parameter [Device Para / Security / Communication] "Smart view via Eth".
-The factory default, however, is that this access type is permitted.
+The factory default, however, is that this access type is active. - In the same way, there is also the option to deactivate the Smart view access via Ethernet; this can be done with the setting parameter [Device Para / Security / Communication] "Smart view via Eth".
+The factory default, however, is that this access type is active. - Finally, the same kind of option can activate or deactivate the Smart view access via Modbus Tunnel; this can be done with the setting parameter [Device Para / Security / Communication] "Smart view via Modbus".
+The factory default is that this access type is not active.